Nataraja Temple, Chidambaram: Shaivism

 The sanctum of the temple is set inside the innermost 1st prakara which is a square with about 44 m side.
 This prakara is offset towards the west inside the 2nd prakara, which is also a square with about 105 m side.
-The Shiva sanctum is unusual as it does not have a Shivalinga, rather it has the Chit Sabha (consciousness gathering, also called chit ambalam) with an image of Shiva Nataraja.
+The Shiva sanctum is unusual as it depicts Shiva in three forms. a crystal Shivalinga (crystal represents space), the Chit Sabha (consciousness gathering, also called chit ambalam) with an image of Shiva Nataraja.
 This introspective empty space has a curtained space that is 3.5 meter long and 1.5 meter wide.
 It is called the rahasya (secret) in Hindu texts.
-It consists of two layers, one red, the other black.
+It consists of two curtains, one red, the other black.
+Behind the curtains are 52 gold bilva leaves (bilva is the favourite leaf of Shiva).
+Aarti is done first to the Nataraja idol and then to the leaves after moving the curtains.
 According to George Michell, this is a symbolism in Hinduism of "enlightenment inside, illusion outside".
 It is replaced on the tenth day of the main festivals.
 The Chidambaram Rahasya is the "formless" representation of Shiva as the metaphysical Brahman in Hinduism, sometimes explained as akasha linga and divine being same as Self (Atman) that is everywhere, in everything, eternally.

 Facing the Chit Sabha is the Kanaka Sabha (also called pon ambalam), or the gathering of dancers.
 These two sanctum spaces are connected by five silver gilded steps called the panchakshara.
 The ceiling of the Chit Sabha is made of wooden pillars coated with gold, while copper coats the Kanaka Sabha is copper colored.